This feature is included in All Editions of Silhouette Studio

 • TIF

-Not all images are designed in such a way that they can be traced well for cutting purposes.
+DISCLAIMER: Not all images are designed in such a way that they can be traced well for cutting purposes.
 Silhouette cannot support or guarantee results for files not offered by our company.

 How to Trace